Nurse-Client Relationship

 • Prepare intentionally in pre-orientation by reviewing data and planning approach.

-• Establish rapport in orientation using clear introductions and consistent follow-through.
+• Establish rapport in orientation using name/role introduction, expected time frame, privacy setup, and consistent follow-through.

-• Use therapeutic communication and collaborative problem-solving in working phase.
+• Use therapeutic communication and collaborative problem-solving in working phase while keeping focus on client thoughts/feelings rather than nurse self-focus.

-• Conduct planned termination with reflection, reinforcement, and continuity referrals.
+• Conduct planned termination at shift handoff/transfer/discharge with advance notice, summary of goals achieved, and continuity referrals.

 • Maintain professional boundaries in person and across digital/social channels.